dedhack/Project-Zombie-Mario/README.md

 - the positions x and y is the character x and y coords to ensure that the view of the area follows the player

-- shouldPanCameraToTheLeft()

-* panning is called on in the main animation loop.

 2. CollisionBlock Class